 CURRICULUM GUIDELINES AND MEMBERSHIP CRITERIA

-Full membership requires in addition, 30 hours of supervised teaching, bringing the total hours to 110.
+Full membership requires in addition, 30 hours of teaching, bringing the total hours to 110; and must also include 8 hours of supervision and guidance by a mentor who is an accredited MA teacher.

 Area of CompetencyAimRequired Hours